bogdanapostol97/aws-deploy-simple-website-ec2-s3/documentation-s3.md

 Many thanks to the guidance offered in the AWS official documentation: https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteHosting.html

-The documentation is customized with the implementation of my own website and how I solved the issues that have appeared along the way.
+This guide is customized with the implementation of my own website and how I solved the issues that have appeared along the way.

 <h2> Introduction </h2>